eliooses/BTCards/README.md

  - Please don´t use commas on the .MD.
  - Update the README.md and the index.csv file too, please.
+ - Make an individual pull request for each suggestion.
+ - Check your spelling and grammar.

 To render the icons on the MD table please use: